List of Kung Fu Panda characters: Vachir

 Commander Vachir (voiced by Michael Clarke Duncan) is a Javan rhinoceros, the chief of security at Chorh-Gom Prison, and the leader of the Anvil of Heaven, an army of elite battle rhinos.
 Prior to Tai Lung's incarceration, the Anvil opposed tyranny and injustice throughout China.
 Vachir was tasked with the construction of the prison, and personally oversaw Tai Lung's imprisonment for twenty years.
 When Tai Lung made his escape, Vachir was caught in an explosion with many of his troops and his prosthetic ruby horn-shaped cap is seen amongst the ruins, though it is unknown if he was killed.

-Mei Ling

-Mei Ling (voiced by Stephanie Lemelin) is an Asian golden cat and the star student at the Lee Da Kung Fu Academy, where Crane worked as a janitor.
-After seeing his graceful movements, she urged him to enroll as a student.
-When Crane's first attempt at the induction challenge was mocked, Mei Ling felt as if she was responsible for exposing Crane to public humiliation, but he recovered with a strong obstacle course performance and was admitted to the academy.

 Wo Hop

 Wo Hop (voiced by Jack McBrayer) is a rabbit and a renowned chef who auditioned for the honor to cook for the Kung Fu Masters Winter Festival banquet.
 Po, unfamiliar with the intricate customs of the selection process, inadvertently disgraced Wo Hop while waving to Monkey, and the chef became desperate to redeem himself through his own death.
 Po contained the rabbit and helped him complete a meal for the banquet.
 After the meal was complete, Po presented Hop with the Golden Ladle, the intended honor for the official cook of the feast, which restored Wo Hop's honor.